infogrind/homebrew-tap/README.md

 Available Formulae:

+* `allflac2mp3` - On-the-fly conversion of flac files to mp3
+* `fullpath` - Show full path of any file or directory
+* `imdbtag` - Quickly and easily rename downloaded movie files using TMDb (not IMDb!) lookup
 * `massrename` - Mass-rename files using regular expressions
-* `fullpath` - Show full path of any file or directory
-* `allflac2mp3` - On-the-fly conversion of flac files to mp3
 * `videoinfo` - Display video stream info (codec)